Skip to main content

 OpenClaw Integration

 AgentHiFive integrates with OpenClaw to provide secure, auditable authority delegation for AI agents.
-Instead of storing OAuth refresh tokens on the agent host, AgentHiFive acts as the credential boundary: the agent runtime never sees provider secrets, and every action is policy-checked and audit-logged.
+Instead of storing OAuth refresh tokens or LLM API keys on the agent host, AgentHiFive acts as the credential boundary: the agent runtime never sees provider secrets, and every action is policy-checked and audit-logged.

 The problem today

-OpenClaw agents commonly use external CLIs (like gog for Google Workspace) and store auth profiles locally.
+OpenClaw agents store auth profiles and API keys locally.
 On VPS and remote gateway deployments this creates two issues:

 • UX friction -- localhost OAuth callbacks require SSH tunnels or device-code workarounds.

-• Security risk -- refresh tokens live "on the box," adjacent to a prompt-injectable model runtime.
+• Security risk -- refresh tokens and LLM API keys live "on the box," adjacent to a prompt-injectable model runtime.

 AgentHiFive eliminates both problems.
-Provider tokens stay in the Vault; the agent host stores only short-lived session credentials and opaque connection IDs.
+Provider tokens and LLM credentials stay in the Vault; the agent host stores only short-lived session credentials and opaque connection IDs.

-AgentHiFive ships three complementary integration surfaces.
-You can adopt them progressively.
+AgentHiFive ships two complementary integration surfaces.
+You can adopt them independently or together.

-The @agenthifive/openclaw npm package is a first-class OpenClaw Gateway plugin.
-It runs in-process with the Gateway (trusted boundary) and registers agenthifive.* tools the agent can call.
+The @agenthifive/agenthifive npm package is a first-class OpenClaw Gateway plugin.
+It runs in-process with the Gateway (trusted boundary) and provides the full set of vault tools, hooks, credential provider, and channel integration.

-• Bundled skill (SKILL.md) teaches the agent safe usage patterns automatically.
+• Bundled prompt injection teaches the agent safe usage patterns automatically.

 See the Plugin Guide for installation and configuration.

-The @agenthifive/mcp server exposes connect, execute, and revoke tools over the Model Context Protocol.
-This lets OpenClaw and other agent clients (Claude Code, OpenCode, etc.) consume AgentHiFive capabilities portably.
+The agenthifive-mcp server exposes connect, execute, and revoke tools over the Model Context Protocol.
+This lets Claude Code and other MCP-compatible agent clients consume AgentHiFive capabilities without running OpenClaw.

 See the MCP Server guide for setup instructions.